10 Smart Ways to Spend Your Tax Refund and Grow Your Business

 Hire a tax professional next year

 Was your tax refund really big?
-As good as it might feel to get that check, it’s not such a great thing: It means you overpaid taxes during the year and let Uncle Sam use your money instead of using it yourself.
+As good as it might feel to get that check, it’s not such a great thing: It may mean you overpaid taxes during the year.
+If you did your own business taxes, hold onto part of your tax refund and use it to hire a pro next year.

 Fundbox and its affiliates do not provide tax, legal or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
 You should consult your own tax, legal and accounting advisors before engaging in any transaction.